Tips for parents of pediatric orthotic patients

 - There are a variety of modern brands that are designed to fit with an AFO, check with your orthotist for a list

 You may need to purchase two sizes of shoes to accommodate the two different foot sizes, one for the brace and one without.
 You should focus on finding the smallest shoe size that fits the orthosis.
 Any shoe that is too large could create a tripping hazard.
-Using a simple shoe horn will help getting the braced foot in the tight shoe.
+Using a simple shoe horn will help to get the braced foot in the tight shoe.
 If you opt for a canvas shoe, you may be able to snip a few threads on the tog to increase the ease of putting the shoe on.
-Also, the non braced shoe may require an insert to create balance and assure that both legs are the same height.
+Also, the non-braced shoe may require an insert to create balance and assure that both legs are the same height.

 The sock is the only barrier between the AFO, shoe and the skin.
 There are socks that are purposely designed to be worn with AFO’s.
 Socks that are moisture-wicking, wrinkle resistant and seamless work best.
 Another feature to look for is a cotton blend; the socks need to be breathable yet hold their shape.